Forum of Vieux-la-Romaine

 The Gallo-Roman forum of Vieux-la-Romaine belongs to the archaeological site of the ancient Aregenua, situated approximately 11 km south of Caen.

-As a symbol of a Roman city in Gallia Lugdunensis, the forum in Lyon was a key site showcasing the process of Romanization.
+As a symbol of a Roman city in Gallia Lugdunensis, the forum was a key site showcasing the process of Romanization.
 It served as a hub for administrative, judicial, and religious functions, reaching its peak in the 2nd and early 3rd centuries.
-However, the city began to decline in the crisis of the Third Century due to invasions and due to the lack of protective walls like many others.
-The administrative reorganization of the Western Roman Empire in the early 5th century led to Lyon losing its status as the capital city, which was transferred to Bayeux.
+However, the city began to decline in the Crisis of the Third Century due to invasions and the lack of protective walls.
+The administrative reorganization of the Western Roman Empire in the early 5th century led to Aregenua losing its status as the capital city, which was transferred to Bayeux.

-The forum site has been the focus of archaeological excavations since the 17th and 19th centuries, initiated by the Society of Antiquaries of Normandy.
+The forum site has been the focus of archaeological excavations since the 17th century, initiated by the Society of Antiquaries of Normandy.
 The exact location of the forum was a subject of debate until recent research in the late 20th and early 21st centuries confirmed its position.
-Excavations at Vieux resumed, and through modern research techniques and traditional archaeological digs spanning nine years, the eastern part of the complex was uncovered.
+Excavations at Vieux resumed, and, through modern research techniques and traditional archaeological digs spanning nine years, the eastern part of the complex was uncovered.